sebproell/4C/doc/documentation/src/installation/installation.rst

 `Visual Studio Code <https://code.visualstudio.com/>`_ is a code editor optimized for building and debugging modern web and cloud applications.
 It can also be used for developing |FOURC|.
 Visual Studio Code can connect to a remote computer so you can work on your home computer via SSH, see `here <https://code.visualstudio.com/docs/remote/remote-overview>`_.
+If you want to include a YAML schema for easier writing of input files within the project directory tree, see :ref:`below<vscode_yaml_schema>`.

 **Setting up VS Code**